justinmiller33/handler/README.md

 # handler

-.sh and .py files I use to handle between workstations.
+.sh and .py files I use to handle between workstations.<br>
+Windows <---> Ubuntu <br>
+Used in conjunction w/ MobaXTerm for file transfer and remote control.

 ### descriptions
 #### BASH